-(L) "Current, valid license" and "current, valid licensure" mean an individual holds a license to practice nursing issued under Chapter 4723. of the Revised Code that is not inactive, suspended, revoked, or subject to restrictions, and for which the individual continues to meet all of the requirements for issuance.
+(L) "Current, valid license" and "current, valid licensure" mean, for the period from February 1, 2008 to February 1, 2016, an individual holds a license issued under Chapter 4723. of the Revised Code that is not inactive, suspended, revoked, or currently subject to any restrictions, and for which the individual continues to meet all of the requirements for issuance.

 (1) Plan and teach all courses containing nursing objectives, or direct the teaching of those courses provided by teaching assistants;

 (2) Report to the program administrator or associate administrator; and

 (3) Contribute to the evaluation and implementation of, or changes in program curriculum.

 (P) "Full approval" means the approval status granted to a program that meets and maintains the requirements of this chapter.
 Full approval may be granted for a five-year period to:

 (1) A program with conditional approval after completion of the program by the first class who entered the program immediately after conditional approval was granted, provided the program meets and maintains the requirements of this chapter;

 (2) A program with full approval demonstrating that the requirements of this chapter continue to be met and maintained; or